SSahaNU0923/AFSD-Code/README.md

 This repository is based on the [AM_Thermomechanical_Solver](https://github.com/ShuhengLiao/AM_Thermomechanical_Solver) code.
 The current implementation modifies the original source code, adds the new thermal model, and implements for AFSD simulation.

+A detail tutorial is added to the "Tutorial" folder.

 To understand how to generate the toolpath and geometry file, please refer to https://github.com/NU-IDEAS-Lab/ded_dt_thermomechanical_solver

 The current implementation has all the dependencies mentioned and requires the same packages mentioned in https://github.com/NU-IDEAS-Lab/ded_dt_thermomechanical_solver